RedisLabs/redislabs-docs/content/rv/api/how-to/create-and-manage-cloud-accounts.md

 You can run the **create cloud account** script from the command line with: `bash path/script-name.sh`.

-Below is the sample script that you can use as a reference to calling the API operation to create a cloud account.
+Below is the sample script that you can use as a reference to call the API operation to create a cloud account.
 The script contains the steps that are explained below.

 ```shell